ESA-VirES/VirES-Python-Client/docs/installation.rst

   request.set_range_filter("Longitude", 0, 90)

-Specify the time range from which to retrieve data, make the request to the server (specifying the output file format, currently either csv or cdf):
+Specify the time range from which to retrieve data, make the request to the server:

 .. code-block:: python

   data = request.get_between(start_time=dt.datetime(2016,1,1),
-                             end_time=dt.datetime(2016,1,2),
-                             filetype="cdf",
-                             asynchronous=True)
+                             end_time=dt.datetime(2016,1,2))

 Transfer your data to a pandas.DataFrame_, or a xarray.Dataset_, or just save it as is: